 Have your child flip over two cards so they are face up.
 If they match, the cards are matched up and removed from the board.
 If they don’t match, the cards are flipped face down again.
 Play continues until all pairs have been made.

-Memory can be played with multiple players or as a solitary game.
+Memory can be played with multiple players or as a solitaire game.

 Free printable Halloween matching game